The Sims 4: Player count and sales

 The Sims 4 has received over 85 million players worldwide across all platforms as of May 2024, according to EA.
 This includes 31 million players gained since the game went free-to-play in October 2022.
 EA also reported in 2019 that the game had generated over $1 billion of total revenue, including DLC pack sales.
-Following its first week after its release in 2014, The Sims 4 topped the Ukie all-format video game chart, and was the first PC-only game to do so since Guild Wars 2 (2012).
+Following its first week of release in 2014, The Sims 4 topped the Ukie all-format video game chart, and was the first PC-only game to do so since Guild Wars 2 (2012).
 EA reported in 2018 that all expansion packs combined had sold over 30 million units.

 Post-release

 In response to player criticism about missing features, Maxis pledged to support the game with free content and feature updates.
 This includes features from past The Sims main titles that were excluded at launch such as swimming pools, genealogy, toddler Sim life stage, and basements.
 Other major features added in updates include an additional sandbox world, gender and pronoun customization in Create-a-Sim, gameplay scenarios, terrain manipulation tools, "Neighborhood Stories" gameplay storytelling system, a "wants and fears" goal system, newborn and infant Sim life stages, and polyamory.
 It was noted by some reviewers that some features added in free updates required DLC packs, such as newborns and infants in Growing Together, to be fully fleshed out.
-Content and feature updates continue to be developed for the game, as of 2025.
+Content and feature updates continue to be developed for the game, as of 2026.

+EA affirmed their commitment to long-term support of the game in 2021, citing a "shift across the entire games industry to support and nurture our communities long-term".
+In IGNs re-evaluation of the game in 2024, Sarah Thwaites praised The Sims 4 as "maintaining the bar for life simulators", and highlighted the game's strong community support.
+Following growing criticism of bugs and instability in the game, Maxis "assembled a team" in 2024 to focus on more frequent bug fix updates, as well as better performance.